About Menlo Athletics

 Menlo School has a long and proud athletic tradition.
-The School provides 11 boys’ sports and 11 girls’ sports with teams at the freshman, frosh-soph and varsity level.
+The School provides 11 boys’ sports and 10 girls’ sports with teams at the freshman, JV and varsity level.
 Teams compete in the West Bay Athletic League (basketball, cross country, golf, girls’ lacrosse, soccer, swimming, tennis, track & field, volleyball), Peninsula Athletic League (baseball, football, water polo) and West Catholic Athletic League (boys’ lacrosse).

 The Middle School